2022 Main Event Preview and 2021 Retrospective

-The competition’s schedule is broken into 3 segments (Note Modifications for 2021):
+The competition’s schedule is broken into 3 segments :

-- Regular Season – The 2021 regular season WILL BE 12 WEEKS.
-This is a change from previous years which were 11 weeks.
-The 12th week is being added due to the expanding of the NFL regular season from 17 to 18 weeks.
+- Regular Season – The 2022 regular season will again be 12 weeks.
 Week 6 will be conducted as an “ALL-PLAY” week, where the 12 teams will be ranked according to points.
 The top 6 teams get a win, and the bottom 6 teams a loss.

 - League Championships – Weeks 13 and 14 are a 2 week head to head elimination between the top 4 seeds coming out of the regular season (seeds based on overall record and win loss record).

 - Championship Round – From each league, 2 to 3 teams will earn a berth to the Championship Round, which is a 3 week total points sprint in weeks 15 -17 for the overall title.
 The regular season overall points leader and win-loss leader from each league automatically win berths into the Championship Round.
-An additional third team can make it to the Championship Round if they win the league championship, but were not the league point / win-loss leader.
+An additional third team can make it to the Championship Round if they win the league championship, but were not the league point / win-loss leader (ie. seeds 1 and 2 entering the league playoffs).

 For complete rules and prizes, visit the OFFICIAL overview of the competition HERE.

-In 2020, the contest was comprised of 210 individual leagues of 12 teams.
-The drafts for these leagues were conducted over the course of the preseason, beginning July 6th, and running right up until the Sunday Week 1 kickoff on September 13th, so players were drafting Main Event teams hours before kickoff on opening Sunday.
-True degenerates!
+In 2021, the contest was comprised of 250 individual leagues of 12 teams.
+The drafts for these leagues were conducted over the course of the preseason, beginning July 4th, and running thru Saturday September 11th, the day before the Sunday Week 1 kickoff.
 Similar to our Best Ball Analysis, we have examined the drafts of the winning teams in this competition to identify trends on player selection and roster construction.
 Most of the analysis focuses specifically on what was done during online drafts because data from Live drafts held in Las Vegas is not available.
 Picks made on giant cardboard grids are not translated to digital format unfortunately.
-Even so, with so few drafts in Vegas, we have draft data from 92% of leagues to base analysis on.
+Even so, with so few drafts in Vegas, we have draft data from 86% of leagues to base analysis on where that is needed.
+Though when it comes to advance rates to the championship round, 100% of the teams are represented via roster capture upon the conclusion of league playoffs.

 The analyses provided here are in the context of making it to the Championship Round.
-Success during the Championship Round is going to be based primarily on the production of players within that 3 week (14-16) sprint which can be unpredictable.
-In 2020, there were 510 teams in the Championship Round.
+Success during the Championship Round is going to be based primarily on the production of players within that 3 week (15-17) sprint which can be unpredictable.
+In 2021, there were 608 teams in the Championship Round (about 20% of the overall pool).
 There is a lot of player overlap among the teams obviously.
-Having the top performers during weeks 14-16 (and actually starting them) is the primary determination of your success there.
-When you review the “Deep Dive into the Top 5 Overall Winners”, we note a player’s statistical ranking specifically within that timeframe.
+Having the top performers during weeks 15-17 (and actually starting them) is the primary determination of your success there.
+Unlike the trendy best ball tournaments in the fantasy world these days, this is not a week by week elimination.
+Your total points accumulated over that 3 week period is what counts.
+When you review the “Deep Dive into the Top 5 Overall Winners”, we note a player’s performance at a position specifically within that timeframe.

 Enough of the chit chat, let’s look at the data!
 (FYI, the analyses themselves are premium subscriber material)